Skip to content

 createdb wisp

-The schema is automatically created on first run.
-Tables include:
+The schema is created automatically on first run.

 Terminal window